-One of the most important things a sales manager can do to help their reps perform better is to coach them to improve their selling skills.
-Sales training is a critical first step in building reps’ selling skills, but without consistent manager coaching and feedback to support that training, the development of those new skills will stagnate.
+One of the most important things a manager can do to help their team members perform better is to coach them to improve their selling skills.
+Sales training is a critical first step in building a team member's selling skills, but without consistent coaching and feedback from a manager to support that training, the development of those new skills will stagnate.

-Be deliberate and consistent – If a manager only gives feedback when somebody has made a mistake, they are creating a negative connotation of feedback, which is turn can make the rep feel defensive as soon as the feedback begins.
-If the sales manager wants their feedback to be well-received, they should review sales calls with reps all of the time, regardless of whether the sales call had a positive or negative outcome.
+If a manager only gives feedback when somebody has made a mistake, they are creating a negative connotation of feedback, which in turn can make the team member feel defensive as soon as the feedback begins.
+If managers want their feedback to be well-received, they should review sales calls or meetings with team members all of the time, regardless of whether the sales call or meeting had a positive or negative outcome.

-Begin every feedback session with questions – When sales managers are teaching reps how to sell, they usually stress the importance of asking questions of prospective customers.
-The reason for this is to ensure the products or services the rep is recommending are consistent with the prospects’ needs, as well as to gain the prospects’ buy-in for the team member’s recommendations.
+When managers are teaching their team members how to sell or promote their products or services, they usually stress the importance of asking questions of prospective customers.
+The reason for this is to ensure the products or services the team member is recommending are consistent with the prospects’ needs, as well as to gain the prospects’ buy-in for the team member’s recommendations.

-One of the most frequent complaints we hear from reps on our surveys is that their sales managers’ feedback is too general.
+One of the most frequent complaints we hear from team members on our surveys is that their managers’ feedback is too general.
 Just imagine a golf pro telling their student to hit the ball harder rather than coaching them on how to modify their swing.
-For many reps, that’s the kind of feedback they receive.
-In order to make feedback most meaningful, a sales manager should use examples of what was done well or what wasn’t.
+For many team members, that’s the kind of feedback they receive.
+In order to make feedback most meaningful, a manager should use examples of what was done well or what wasn’t.

-If the team member is told that he or she is disorganized or a bad listener or whatever the criticism may be, the rep is more likely to feel like it’s an aspect of who they are that they can’t change.
-However, if the manager discusses the behavior they’ve observed in situations, they can help the rep see that how they could modify that behavior the next time.
+If the team member is told that he or she is disorganized or a bad listener or whatever the criticism may be, the team member is more likely to feel like it’s an aspect of who they are that they can’t change.
+However, if the manager discusses the behavior he or she has observed in situations, then the manager can help the team member see how one could modify that behavior the next time.

-When a manager uses these tips to help a rep feel more comfortable in receiving feedback, the rep can better implement the valuable ideas that the manager has to help the rep improve.
-Overall, if you deliver feedback the right way, then the rep may actually take action on your ideas.
+When a manager uses these tips to help team members feel more comfortable in receiving feedback, then they can better implement the valuable ideas that the manager has to help with their growth and development.
+Overall, if managers deliver feedback the right way, then the team members may actually take action on your ideas.